April 25, 2024

 Rather than simply hearing about the accident, jurors witnessed it themselves through video captured by a camera inside the building.

-“When this tragedy happened, it deprived a woman of her husband and four children of their dad,” said Charla Aldous of Aldous\Walker, who along with attorneys Brent Walker and Eleanor Aldous represents the family.
+“When this tragedy happened, it deprived a woman of her husband and four children of their dad,” said Charla Aldous of Aldous Law, who along with attorney Eleanor Aldous represents the family.
 “Now, nearly five years later, this jury has given the family some measure of justice."

 Mr. Murillo’s family was also represented by M. Kevin Queenan and Carlos Lopez of the Queenan Law Firm.